sarthak815/learn-continuous-integration/README.md

 - Create a deploy branch if it doesn't already exist
 - Submit a pull request to the deploy branch from main
-- Observe the actions branch in your repository
+- Observe the actions branch in your repository1

 Create a new workflow yml file that captures the following continuous integration requirement: